Rat Race (film): Development

-Rat Race was initially written by Darryl Quarles as a spec script in November 1998.
-By February 1999, the script had been sold to Hollywood Pictures and producer Jerry Bruckheimer.
+Rat Race was written by Darryl Quarles as a spec script in November 1998.
+In February 1999, the script had been sold to Hollywood Pictures and producer Jerry Bruckheimer.
 In August 1999, Jerry Zucker was in negotiations to direct the film for Paramount Pictures from a screenplay written by Andy Breckman that would be set in Las Vegas, Nevada and in New Mexico.

-Paramount hoped to begin production of the film in the end of 1999 or the beginning of 2000.
-Jerry and Janet Zucker were to produce the film alongside Sean Daniel, while Daniel's partner in Alphaville Films, James Jacks, would serve as executive producer.
-The filmmakers initially considered having the film's characters race from Las Vegas, Nevada, to Las Vegas, New Mexico, but the idea was rejected following concerns that it might confuse viewers.
+Paramount hoped to begin production at the end of 1999 or the beginning of 2000.
+Jerry and Janet Zucker were set to produce the film alongside Sean Daniel, while Daniel's partner in Alphaville Films, James Jacks, would serve as executive producer.
+The filmmakers initially considered having the race take place from Las Vegas, Nevada to Las Vegas, New Mexico, but the idea was rejected following concerns that it might confuse viewers.

 In January 2000, Las Vegas, Nevada was confirmed as a filming location for Rat Race.
-Location scouting in southern Nevada was scheduled for May 2000, while filming in the area was delayed until the fall of 2000, to avoid shooting the film in one hundred degree summer heat.
+Location scouting in southern Nevada was scheduled for May 2000, while filming in the area was delayed until the fall of 2000 to avoid shooting the film in one hundred degree summer heat.
 Breckin Meyer and Amy Smart were cast in the film in June 2000, while Dean Cain also joined the cast in October.
 Actor John Cleese praised the script as one of only two scripts during his career that he enjoyed: "It's so unusual to get a top class script.
 Twice in my life I've had the experience of reading a script and simply saying, 'I'm going to do this.